netoptimizer/prototype-kernel/kernel/Documentation/networking/XDP/end-user/build_environment.rst

 The XDP program running (in the driver hook point) is an eBPF program (see :doc:`../../../bpf/index`).
-Unless you want to write eBPF machine-code like instruction by hand, you likely want to install some front-ends, that allow you to write some pseudo C-code.
+Unless you want to write eBPF machine-code like instruction by hand, you likely want to install some front-ends, that allow you to write some restricted-C code.

 Tools for compiling `kernel bpf samples`_ requires having installed:
  * clang >= version 3.4.0